Skip to content

 The image you see at the top of your screen is of the concept car’s windowless rear, while the spy shots here show the first shots of the heavily camouflaged four-door GT.

-The negative comments that followed the reveal of the logo were unanimous in the opinion that this new look Jaguar is dead.
+The negative comments that followed the reveal of the logo were unanimous in the opinion that this new-look Jaguar is dead.
 Actually, current Jaguar is more or less dead anyway – and not because production has now stopped.
 This is pure kill or cure, reinventing Jaguar for a brave new world that inevitably will feature EV propulsion.

 Where the negative comments do chime is on the logo.
-The mix of upper and lower case, said by the design team to provide ‘balance and symmetry’, looks modern but not premium, and the same can be said of the ‘jr’ device – though they look better on the car than they do shown in isolation here.
+The mix of upper and lower case, said by the design team to provide ‘balance and symmetry’, looks modern but not premium, and the same can be said of the ‘jr’ device – although they look better on the car than they do shown in isolation here.

 The new Leaper is shown here over a series of straight lines, referred to as the Strikethrough